Stored Product Pests (SPIs)

 How to prevent SPIs

-- Prevention is very difficult, SPIs usually enter the house unnoticed in and around infested products and packaging.
+- Prevention is very difficult; SPIs usually enter the house unnoticed in and around infested products and packaging.

-- In advance of (or during) an infestation you can limit its spread through good storage and hygiene practices.
+- In advance of (or during) an infestation, you can limit its spread through good storage and hygiene practices.

-- Remove food products from their original packaging and place in tightly sealed containers.
+- Remove food products from their original packaging and place them in tightly sealed containers.
 This will prevent any access and protect the product.

 - Vacuum regularly to remove food debris inside cupboards and around storage areas, thus removing the food source that can propagate or sustain an infestation.